awsdocs/aws-powershell-user-guide/doc_source/pstools-getting-set-up-linux-mac.md

 ## Install AWS\.Tools on Linux or macOS<a name="install-aws.tools-on-linux-macos"></a>

 You can install the modularized version of AWS Tools for PowerShell on computers that are running PowerShell Core 6\.0 or later\.
-For information about how to install PowerShell Core, see [https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell)\.
+For information about how to install PowerShell Core, see [Installing various versions of PowerShell](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell) on the Microsoft PowerShell website\.

 You can install AWS\.Tools in one of three ways:
 + Using the cmdlets in the `AWS.Tools.Installer` module\.
-The `AWS.Tools.Installer` module simplifies the installation and update of other AWS\.Tools modules\. `AWS.Tools.Installer` requires, and automatically downloads and installs, an updated version of `PowerShellGet`\.
+The `AWS.Tools.Installer` module simplifies the installation and update of other AWS\.Tools modules\. `AWS.Tools.Installer` requires, automatically downloads and installs, an updated version of `PowerShellGet`\.
 The `AWS.Tools.Installer` module also automatically keeps your module versions in sync\.
 When you install or update to a newer version of one module, the cmdlets in the `AWS.Tools.Installer` automatically update all of your other AWS\.Tools modules to the same version\.
-+ Installing each service module from PowerShell Gallery using the `Install-Module` cmdlet\.
++ Downloading the modules from [AWS\.Tools\.zip](https://sdk-for-net.amazonwebservices.com/ps/v4/latest/AWS.Tools.zip) and extracting them in one of the module directories\.
+You can discover your module directories by printing the value of the `$Env:PSModulePath` variable\.
-+ Downloading the modules as a [ZIP archive](https://sdk-for-net.amazonwebservices.com/ps/v4/latest/AWS.Tools.zip) and extracting them in one of the module directories\.
-You can discover your module directories by printing the value of the `$Env:PSModulePath` variable.
++ Installing each service module from the PowerShell Gallery using the `Install-Module` cmdlet, as described in the following procedure\.

-**To install AWS\.Tools on Linux or macOS**
+**To install AWS\.Tools on Linux or macOS using the Install\-Module cmdlet**

 1. Start a PowerShell Core session by running the following command\.